 The Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings less cash and cash equivalents (Note 19) and less guarantee deposits for bank borrowings included in restricted cash (Note 18(b)).
-Total borrowings comprise senior notes, corporate bonds, commercial mortgage backed securities, assetsbacked securities, short-term commercial papers, bank borrowings and other borrowings (Note 23).
+Total borrowings comprise senior notes, corporate bonds, commercial mortgage backed securities, assets-backed securities, bank borrowings and other borrowings (Note 23).
 Total capital is calculated as total equity as shown in the consolidated balance sheet plus net debt.

-The gearing ratios at 31 December 2022 and 2021 are as follows:
+The gearing ratios at 31 December 2023 and 2022 are as follows: